JustAnoobCat/Smart-Campus-Navigator/README.md

 ## 🔍 How It Works

+1. The map is based on the **Graphic Era Hill University** campus layout.
+All locations and coordinates were manually mapped by the team for accurate navigation.
-1. User selects a source and destination on the campus map.
+2. User selects a source and destination on the campus map.
-2. The app sends these coordinates to the Java backend.
+3. The app sends these coordinates to the Java backend.
-3. Dijkstra's algorithm computes the shortest path.
+4. Dijkstra's algorithm computes the shortest path.
-4. The path is shown in both **text** and **visual format** on the map.
+5. The path is shown in both **text** and **visual format** on the map.

 ## 📦 Project Setup